Audience Segmentation Guide: Types and Steps

 You may notice that some of your potential customers are more likely to look at your content on their mobile devices.
 A customer's preferred device matters because desktop browsers display websites differently than mobile browsers.
 Mobile device users might get frustrated more quickly if they find that certain buttons or functions are too challenging to access on their smaller screens, so it's best to optimize your website based on what type of device a customer is using to view it.

-A customer's preferred device may also affect the way they interact with content.
-You might find, for example, that customers who interact with your brand primarily through mobile devices engage mostly with shorter emails, social media posts and other condensed content.
+Example: Customers who interact with your brand primarily through mobile devices may engage mostly with shorter emails, social media posts and other condensed content.
 Creating an audience segment for this group would then allow you to target them with more compact content.

-Psychographics is a marketing strategy that analyzes a user's online behaviors to guess their emotions, values, interests, goals, wants and personality traits.
+Psychographics is a marketing strategy that analyzes a user's online behaviors to get inside their heads and guess their emotions, values, interests, goals, wants and personality traits.
 Knowing a customer's psychographics can help marketers highlight the qualities of their products or services that matter most to that audience segment.

 How to complete audience segmentation